ebrym/SparkifyCapstoneProject/README.md

 <a id='Problem-Statement'></a>
 ### Problem Statement
-As the goal of the project is to help to retain the customers, the main task of the project is to make a prediction, whether the customer is about to churn.
+The goal of the project is to help to retain the customers, the main task of the project is to make a prediction, whether the customer is about to churn.
 Such a prediction can be made for each customer by a binary classifier model.
 The following tasks should be completed to create the model:

-•	Analyze and preprocess the data to extract features for each customer;
+*	Analyze and preprocess the data to extract features for each customer;
-•	Train classifier to predict customer churn;
+*	Train classifier to predict customer churn;
-•	Evaluate the classifier concerning the chosen metric;
+*	Evaluate the classifier concerning the chosen metric;
-•	Build a web application to demonstrate the results.
+*	Build a web application to demonstrate the results.

 <a id='Metrics'></a>

 ### Metrics

-The initial dataset analysis shows us that the dataset is imbalanced: there are more than 3 times fewer users, who churned, than other users.
-That is why I can’t use accuracy (which is the number of correct predictions divided by the total number of predictions) as a metric to evaluate the resulting model.
+The initial dataset analysis shows that there are more than 3 times fewer users, who churned, than other users.
+This is the reason why we can’t use accuracy (the number of correct predictions divided by the total number of predictions) as a metric to evaluate the resulting model.
-In our case, we should care about both types of errors: false negatives and false positives because in case of false negative we can miss the customer who is going to churn and lose the customer and in case of false positive we can have unnecessary costs on retaining the customer who was not going to churn.
-That is why as a metric to evaluate the model I chose F1 score because it equally considers both the precision and the recall.
+Therefore, in this case, we care more about both types of errors: false negatives and false positives because in case of false negative we can miss the customer who is going to churn and lose the customer and in case of false positive we can have unnecessary costs on retaining the customer who was not going to churn.
+That is why as a metric to evaluate the model using F1 score because it equally considers both the precision and the recall.

 <a id='components'></a>

 ## 2. Project Components

-There are three components of this project:
+There are three(3) components of this project:

 <a id='Input-Data'></a>

 ### Input Data
 As input data I have several datasets, which contain the log of Sparkify music service events:
-* mini_sparkify_event_data.json – a tiny subset of the full dataset, which is useful for preliminary data analysis. this can be downloaded from

-__[Sample data file](https://www.kaggle.com/ibrodex/Sparkify)__ download data and place in _data_ folder.
+* mini_sparkify_event_data.json – a tiny subset of the full dataset, which is useful for preliminary data analysis. this can be downloaded from __[Sample data file](https://www.kaggle.com/ibrodex/Sparkify)__  and place in _data_ folder.

 <a id='Implementation'></a>

 ### Implementation

-The input datasets contain massive amounts of data, which can’t be processed on a single machine.
-That is why I will use Spark clusters to analyze data and predict customer churn.
-I use PySpark and SparkML libraries to implement the solution.
+The input dataset contain massive amounts of data, which can’t be processed on a single machine.
+Spark clusters will be used to analyze data and predict customer churn using PySpark and SparkML libraries to implement the solution.
 The implementation of the project consists of two parts:
 * Application of machine learning methods to predict churn.
 This part involves creation of machine learning pipelines, evaluation and tuning of the approach.
 * Development of a web application to demonstrate the resulting model.